|Religious Community||Population Percentage|

-ChristianityThe oldest Christian Church also known as the Armenian Church is situated here.
+ChristianityThe oldest Christian Church also known as the Armenian Church is situated in Singapore.
 It was built in the 1830s and is quite popular amongst Christians all over the world.
 It is flanked by millions of people from all over the world and Singapore alike.

 Christianity has sects such as Protestants and Catholics.
 Churches catering to both these sects are located here.
 There are around 30 Catholic churches spread across the country and as many or more Protestant churches as well.